Bill Cosby loses appeal of sexual assault conviction

-(AP) — A Pennsylvania appeals court rejected Bill Cosby’s bid to overturn his sexual assault conviction Tuesday over issues including the trial judge’s decision to let five other accusers testify.
+Bill Cosby lost his bid to overturn his sexual assault conviction Tuesday, as an appeals court upheld the verdict in the first celebrity trial of the #MeToo era.

-The Superior Court ruling was being closely watched because Cosby was the first celebrity tried and convicted in the #MeToo era.
-The same issue was hard-fought in pretrial hearings before movie mogul Harvey Weinstein’s sexual assault trial.
+In its ruling, the Superior Court upheld the right of prosecutors to call other accusers to bolster their case — the same issue that was fought over in pretrial hearings before movie mogul Harvey Weinstein’s sexual assault trial.

+“This decision is a reminder that no one is above the law,” Andrea Constand, the victim in Cosby’s case, told The Associated Press on Tuesday.

 Cosby’s lawyers in his appeal said the suburban Philadelphia judge had improperly allowed the five women to testify at last year’s retrial although he’d let just one woman testify at the first trial in 2017.

-Note: This story has been updated to correct that the court ruled Tuesday, not Monday.